ONSdigital/dp-python-tools/dpytools/http/README.md

 # Prints the response content as JSON
 ```

-If the `GET` request fails for a network-related reason, this will raise an `HTTPError`.

 #### `post()`

 Sends a `POST` request to the specified URL with optional extra arguments.